solvcon/solvcon/doc/source/index.rst

 SOLVCON -- SOLVer CONstructor
 =============================

-Supportive functionalities, e.g., mesh loading, result outputing, visualizing, etc., are usually the tedious and error-prone part of coding up a PDE solver.
+Supportive functionalities, e.g., mesh loading, result outputting, parallel computing, visualizing, etc., are usually the tedious and error-prone part of coding up a PDE solver.
 It takes a lot of efforts to develop the functionalities, and more efforts to maintain them.
 As the result, compared to the supportive functionalities, the lines of code written for the core numerical methods of a PDE solver are fairly few.
 The productivity of PDE-solver developers will be rocket-boosted is they do not need to worry about the supportive functionalities.

 Unfortunately, no matter how costly developing the supportive functionalities is, it cannot be avoided.
 A PDE solver without a mesh loader or a mesh generator is not applicable at all.
+For high-end applications, a solver of production use must exploit parallel computing and run on thousands of computers.
 PDE solvers need supportive functionalities to deliver results.

 To resolve this dilemmatic issue, we designed `SOLVCON <http://solvcon.net/>`_ to host supportive functionalities and to provide a `software framework
 <http://en.wikipedia.org/wiki/Software_framework>`__ to develop
-high-performance, massively parallelized PDE solvers.
+high-performance, massively-parallelized PDE solvers.
 Generally speaking, PDE solvers are computer programs consisting of two levels of loops: The outer loop and the inner loops.
 Computer code of both the supportive functionalities and the numerical methods can be wrapped around the fundamental two-loop structure.